Program is full for 2019/20.

 Off-campus accommodation is also available and UoW provides some support for students who select this option.

-This Google Doc was created to assist UMD students in the U.K. Tier 4 Student Visa application process.
+This Google Document was created to assist UMD students in the U.K. Tier 4 Student Visa application process.
 The UMD Study Abroad office attempts to keep this document as up to date as possible, however, you should always check the U.K. Consulate website for the most up to date information.
 Students will receive more detailed information and advice once they are confirmed in this program.

 How to Apply

 Note: A $50 non-refundable application fee will be billed to your One Stop account upon submission of your online application.
 Provide the following program info when you apply:

-Program Name: Study in Worcester, England - University of Worcester
+Program Name: Exchange in Worcester, England - University of Worcester

 After you apply